cisco/mindmeld/source/userguide/nlp.rst

 These classifier configurations apply globally to every domain, intent, entity and role model trained as part of your NLP pipeline.
 There are certain situations where you might want a finer-grained control over the classifier settings for every individual model.
 For instance, you may find that an LSTM-powered entity recognizer is the optimal choice for detecting entities within one intent, but a MEMM model works better for a different intent.
 Similarly, you may want a decision tree-based intent model for one domain but a logistic regression model for another.
 Or you may want to specify that certain data files be included or excluded while training a particular intent or entity model.
 You can define such specialized configurations based on the domain, intent, and entity type through the :meth:`get_intent_classifier_config`, :meth:`get_entity_recognizer_config`, and :meth:`get_role_classifier_config`.
 Examples on how to use these methods are shown in the sections for the individual classifiers.

 Alternatively, you could pass configuration settings (like model type, features, and so on) as arguments to the :meth:`fit` method of the appropriate classifier.
-Arguments passed to :meth:`fit` take precedence over both Workbench defaults and settings defined in ``config.py``.
+Arguments passed to :meth:`fit` take precedence over both MindMeld defaults and settings defined in ``config.py``.
 See individual classifier chapters for more about the :meth:`fit` method.

 Configuring rest of the pipeline
 """"""""""""""""""""""""""""""""